Family: Adenoviridae

 Nucleic acid

-The nucleotide composition of the partially sequenced genome (14,776 bp) of red-eared slider adenovirus 1 (RSAdV-1) is 55.18% G+C. The inverted terminal repeats (ITRs) have not been characterised.
+The nucleotide composition of the partially sequenced genome (14,776 bp) of red-eared slider adenovirus 1 (RSAdV-1, Testadenovirus trachemysis) is 55.2% G+C. The inverted terminal repeats (ITRs) have not been characterised.

 Proteins

-The partial RSAdV-1 genome sequence contains orthologues of 10 of the 16 family-common genes, and thus these proteins are presumed to have roles similar to those in other adenoviruses.
+The partial RSAdV-1 genome sequence covers the middle part of the genome, which contains orthologues of all the 10 of the 16 family-common genes expected to be located here.
+Thus, these proteins are presumed to have roles similar to those in other adenoviruses.
 There is no gene encoding an equivalent of the mastadenovirus protein V.

 Lipids